ample-sh/ample_geyser_gateway/README.md

 The transport bits are in `crates/transport`, shared between both.

-## Cool Features & Relevant Info
+## Features & Relevant Info

 - QUIC + TLS 1.3 (thanks to quinn and rustls)
 - Cert pinning on the client—you trust exactly the cert you point it at
 - ALPN set to `ample/0.1`
-- Separate streams per event type to dodge head-of-line blocking
+- Separate streams per event type to avoid head-of-line blocking
 - Compression: zstd for bandwidth savings, lz4 for snappier latency
 - Account coalescer on the proxy: merges quick updates for the same pubkey in a tiny window
 - Optional OTLP metrics from the gateway, with per-stream stats

 Gotchas for now:
 - No snapshot streaming yet (we skip startup account dumps)
-- Ordering is per-stream only—no global timeline across everything
+- Ordering is per-stream only—no global timeline across everything.
+This could potentially cause desyncs on bad networks.

 ## Prerequisites

-- Rust toolchain (check `rust-toolchain.toml`; stable should work fine)
 - TLS certs in PEM format
     - Self Signed: Use our cert gen tool below.
     - External (certbot, etc.): Just point the config at them